Samoa police confirm death of NZ man in cells

 Mr Fatu says a post mortem was carried out before the family flew his body back to New Zealand.

-Next story in National: West Coast highway closure bad news for tourism
+Next story in New Zealand: West Coast highway closure bad news for tourism

 Copyright © 2013, Radio New Zealand